OPM/ResInsight-UserDocumentation/content/3d-main-window/Intersections.md

 ## Intersection Results

-To select a simulation result to display on an intersection, the first step is to right-click **Separate Intersection Results** in **Project Tree** and select **New Separate Intersection Result**.
+To select a simulation result to display on an intersection, the first step is to right-click **Intersection Results** in **Project Tree** and select **New Result Definition**.

 ![]({{< relref "" >}}images/3d-main-window/SeparateIntersectionResults.png)

-By selecting the entry of a specific **Separate Intersection Result**, the Property Editor allows to specify case, type or position etc depending on whether the result stem from an Eclipse case or a Geomechanical case.
+By selecting the entry of a specific ** Intersection Result**, the **Property Editor** allows to specify case, type or position etc depending on whether the result stem from an Eclipse case or a Geomechanical case.

-The next step is to select an **Intersection** in **Project Tree** and define **Separate Result Reference**.
+The next step is to select an **Intersection** in **Project Tree** and define **Result Reference**.
-In the example below, available sources are the two **Separate Intersections Results** of previous figure, one of which stems from a geomechanical case and the other from an Eclipse case.
+In the example below, available sources are the two **Intersections Results** of previous figure, one of which stems from a geomechanical case and the other from an Eclipse case.

 ![]({{< relref "" >}}images/3d-main-window/IntersectionSeparateResultReference.png)